RecipesLearn

 We can now flip the bird over to verify that the bird is laying flat and that it’s spatchcocked:

-The bird lays flat and is now considered spatchcocked or butterflied.
+The bird lays flat and is now considered butterflied.

 Here’s an alternative view of the bird – top down: